 On the way to Svalilt you first pass Sutarebo.
-The trail runs along the edge of Sutarebo Nature Reserve (Swe), a very hilly nature reserve with beech forests and steep ravines.
+The trail runs along the edge of Sutarebo Nature Reserve (Swe), External link, opens in new window. a very hilly nature reserve with beech forests and steep ravines.
 On the land belonging to the village of Örnås, the beech forest becomes less hilly.
 The beech trees form impressive pillared halls, and when their leaves bud in springtime all of Svalilt shimmers in beautiful light green.

 During certain times of year, you can pick various berries, including raspberries, in Svalilt.
 At almost 200 metres above sea level, the village is one of the highest in Halland.
 On the highest hills of the village you have a panoramic view of the countryside.
 Remember to show consideration for the animals grazing in the pastures.